HOW TO VOLUNTEER

 Volunteers are involved in virtually all aspects of BRHA, from interacting with animals to keeping up the grounds.

-Often on weekends BRHA has animals available for adoption at various off-site locations.
-As an adoption outreach volunteer you will spend time educating the public about the shelter (its policies and procedures), answering questions about the available animals, showing off the animals, and finalizing adoption contracts to place them in a new home directly from that location.
-Additional training required.
+As an adoption outreach volunteer you will spend time educating the public about the shelter (its policies and procedures), answering questions about the available animals, showing off the animals, and helping the staff.
+Training as a dog socializer prior to participating in adoption events is required (and fun!).
+This is a very enjoyable and meaningful way to support the shelter and the shelter animals!

 BRHA hosts a number of special events and fund-raisers throughout the year.
-These include Frosty Paws, Spay-ghetti Dinner, and many others.
-While working at an event you may set up BRHA’s area, staff an information booth, answer questions about the shelter, judge a doggie/owner look-a-like contest, help Santa keep his glasses on straight, direct traffic through the event, and much more.
+While working at an event you may set up BRHA’s area, decorate a ballroom, staff an information booth, answer questions about the shelter, judge a doggie / owner look-a-like contest, direct traffic through the event, and much more.
 Special events are always full of fun surprises.

 The shelter has 2.64 acres of grounds and buildings.
 There is always something that needs to be done – gardening, minor building repairs, painting, cleaning up, etc. Your “handy” skills are always needed somewhere at BRHA.